sjagata/knowledgeCorner/designPatterns/designPatterns.md

 ISP is basically a recommendation on how to split interfaces into smaller interfaces

 ### 5. DIP - Dependency Inversion Principle
-> A. High-level modules should not depend on low-level modules.
+> A. High-level modules should not depend on low-level modules. <br>
 > Both should depend on abstractions.

-> B. Abstractions should not depend on details.
+> B. Abstractions should not depend on details. <br>
 > Details should depend on abstractions.